Reverse Lunges: Benefits, Muscles Worked, and How to Do

 They’ve certainly been a cornerstone in my training, helping me stay competitive on the court as I’ve aged.

-This guide analyzes everything you need to know about reverse lunges, from the muscles they work to their numerous benefits and variations.
+This guide to reverse lunges covers everything you need to know, from the muscles they target to their numerous benefits and variations.

 What is a Reverse Lunge?

-A reverse lunge is a lower body exercise that primarily targets the muscles of the legs and glutes.
+A reverse lunge is a lower-body exercise that primarily targets the quads and glutes.

 Unlike the traditional forward lunge, in which you step forward, the reverse lunge involves stepping backward.